dillanchang/gdtomo/README.md

 # gdtomo
-gdtomo is a gradient-descent based tomographic algorithm written in C to minimize memory footprint and optimized with parallelization.
+gdtomo is a gradient-descent based tomographic algorithm written in C with cuda to minimize memory footprint and optimize with GPU parallelization.

 ## Installation
-In the main directory, invoke
+In the main directory, call
 ```bash
 make
 ```
-to build gdtomo in C. The current version is tested with gcc 7.4.0 in Ubuntu 7.4.0-1ubuntu1~18.04.1.
+to build gdtomo in C. The current version is tested with
+  - gcc 7.4.0
+  - x86_64 Linux 5.6.8-arch1-1
+  - nvcc 10.2

 Invoke
 ```bash